Gold price today at Rs 53,300 per 10 gm, silver trending at Rs 68,400 a kg

 -

-Gold price today climbed to Rs 53,300 from Rs 53,230 per 10 gm, while silver price was trending at Rs 68,400 per kg, according to the Good Returns website.
+Gold price on Friday remained stable at Rs 53,300, while silver price was trending at Rs 68,400 per kg, according to the Good Returns website.

 Gold jewellery price varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making changes.